ibm-cloud-docs/EventStreams/managing_access.md

 | Send. | Writer |  | Writer |
 | Send offsets to a transaction. |  | Reader | Writer |
 {: caption="Table 2.
 Producer actions" caption-side="bottom"}

+[^tabletext1]: Writer on txnid is only required for transactional produce.

 ### Consumer actions
 {: #consumer_actions}